apavlovics/lobby-api/README.md

-# Evolution Gaming Test Assignment
+# Evolution Gaming Lobby API

-This sample application implements a server for a JSON-based protocol over WebSocket.
+This sample application implements a server for a JSON-based lobby API over WebSocket.

 ## System Requirements